GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 With Gato GraphQL you can create an endpoint that exposes the data from your WordPress site.
 Then, within some framework (such as [Next.js](https://nextjs.org/) or others) you can query the data and render the HTML using CSR (client-side rendering).

-= How do I fetch Gutenberg block data with Gato GraphQL? =
+= Can I fetch Gutenberg block data with Gato GraphQL? =

+Yes you can.
 Check guide [Working with (Gutenberg) blocks](https://gatographql.com/guides/interact/working-with-gutenberg-blocks/) for the different ways in which we can query block data, and guide [Mapping JS components to (Gutenberg) blocks](https://gatographql.com/guides/code/mapping-js-components-to-gutenberg-blocks/) for an example.

-= How do I use Gato GraphQL to feed data to my Gutenberg blocks? =

-Check tutorial lesson [Feeding data to blocks in the editor](https://gatographql.com/guides/code/feeding-data-to-blocks-in-the-editor/) to learn how to create a private endpoint and have the block connect to it via JavaScript.

 = How is Gato GraphQL different than the WP REST API? =